X8Future/Assetto-Hub-bot/README.md

 # ✨ Customize
 This bot is fully customizable and you can change almost anything you want.
 Nothing is hard coded into the bot and should run if something is changed.
-However changing things besides embes, text sent, and other things may result in broken code.
+However changing things besides embeds, messages sent, locations to where things are going, or other modifications in which the command itself is not changing may result in broken code.
 All code is free to use without Future Crew's knowledge or copyright (check MIT LICENSE).
 If you have any questions about CUSTOMIZATION you can DM me on discord @mex8future